 Is Welding Stainless Steel Difficult?

-Stainless steel retains heat efficiently, making it difficult to weld, especially for the novice welder.
+Stainless steel retains heat efficiently, making it difficult to weld, especially for novice welder.
 Excessive weld heat easily warps the steel and it even distorts when it cools under the wrong conditions.

 There are 4 grades of stainless steel, classified according to their materials and welding qualities: